abicas/tinyyolov2-movidius-aws/README.md

-# Tiny Yolo V2 ported to run on Edge Devices powered by Movidius, running on AWS
+# Tiny Yolo V2 ported to run on Edge Devices powered by Intel Movidius, running on AWS
-Custom training Object Detection on Tiny-YoloV2 on AWS and then transfering the model to Movidius to perform accelerated inference on  edge devices
+Custom training Object Detection on Tiny-YoloV2 running on AWS, and then transfering the model to Movidius to perform accelerated inference on edge devices

 Table of Contents
 =================